carlalbc/BIO634_2018/PartI_FastQC.md

 1. What does :2:40:15 means?
 (Check Trimmomatic’s manual)
 2. How many reads survive after Trimmomatic?
 (Hint: Check the messages left in the terminal after Trimmomatic)

+**NOTE: Remember that trimmomatic only deletes reads if the length after trimming of adapter sequences is less than MINLEN (which we set to 36bp)**

-b) Using Trimmomatic to filter low quality reads
+## b) Using Trimmomatic to filter low quality reads

 Because we saw that some of the reads were low quality at the beginning-end we will remove them